logangoins/HeadHunter/README.md

 -e flag is compatible with Headhunter.

 ## Extra Notes
-Currently the Windows payload is still in development but Headhunter works perfectly fine with most reverse shell payloads, including netcat and reverse shells written in python3.

 I am not liable for any damage caused by this software.
 This software is for educational purposes only.
 This software is under the discretion of the end user.